alisson04/get-files-by-css-selectors/README.md

 # Get Files By Css Selectors

+## About
+This package is recommended for situations where you want to download the files of a site by it doesn't have an option like a download button or an easy way to do it

 ## Features
-* Access a web page and take a print screen
+* ✅ Access a web page and take a print screen
-* Create a specific folder using the given site link
+* ✅ Create a specific folder using the given site link
-* Download images using a given css selector
+* ✅ Download any type of file(with or without extension on url) using a given css selector

 ## Features in development
-* Download images without extension like (.png, .jpg)
-* Add replace option to get the original image using the thumb image
+* ⚙️ Add replace option to get the original image using the thumb image
-* Download files other types of files
+* ⚙️ Add login option with .ENV to sites that require authentication
+* ⚙️ Verify if file already exists and don't save download again(in cases when the downloads break by some reason)

 ## Tecnologies Used
 <table>